 Scientists have developed a flexible medical sensor using electrodes and regular chewing gum.

-Odd Science: Inventions is filled with weird and wacky facts that you’ve never heard before.
+Odd Science: Amazing Inventions is filled with weird and wacky facts that you’ve never heard before.
 Read about the trainers made of spider silk, wonder at the first record played in space and tell your friends about the robot built in 1937.

 There are facts about electricity being used as glue, facts about glow-in-the-dark cats and facts about nano-robots that can ‘swim’ inside the body during biopsies!

 James Olstein beautifully illustrates these odd facts, and more, in a retro-inspired, quirky style.
 His designs aren’t meant to be taken literally, but you’ll laugh-out-load when you see a walking trashcan and wind towers made of carrots!